dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 $100,000 in regular taxable income plus $45,000 in AMT income.
 AMT tax rates are different than your normal tax rate and vary anywhere from 26% to 35%.
 You are now required to pay an additional $11,700 in taxes assuming a 26% AMT rate.
-This is often referred to as a phantom tax because you're paying taxes on income you haven't really realized yet.
+This is often referred to as a phantom income because you're paying taxes on income you haven't really realized yet.

 The above situation is pretty extreme.
 Most companies probably aren't going to